dailymotion/vast-client-js/docs/api/vast-tracker.md

 vastTracker.on('overlayViewDuration', () => {
   // overlayViewDuration tracking URLs have been called });
-// Call the overlayViewDuration event vastTracker.overlayViewDuration();
+// Trigger the overlayViewDuration event, and call tracking URLs vastTracker.overlayViewDuration();
 ```